 As well as getting online via a PC or Mac, many televisions and games systems can get you online too.
 Plus very often now broadband is also wireless, which means you can wander round your house with your laptop and access your broadband connection anywhere.

-Also, mobile broadband (via the mobile networks) means you can get online on the move, either via a device such as a laptop or netbook, or through a smartphone or tablet PC.
+Also, mobile broadband (via the mobile networks) means you can get online on the move, either via a device such as a laptop or tablet PC.

 The largest, most popular companies that offer home broadband deals include: